rust-lang/crates-io-cargo-teams/rfcs/0000-rfc-process.md

 belongs, it's left to the discretion of the teams to decide which location is more appropriate.

+Once an RFC is opened, the process would be broadly the same as the main RFC repo.
+One or both teams will be tagged, and any member of either team can propose an FCP for an RFC.
+Entering FCP requries sign-off from all members of all assigned teams.
+After an FCP period of 1 week, a reprensentative from each of the assigned teams will indicate whether any comments raised during FCP justify returning to development mode, or following through on the disposition of the FCP.
+This does not require full sign-off from the teams, and it is expected that the team representative is reporting on the consensus from the last team meeting.

 # Impact on cargo

 ## Things which should have an RFC in the main RFCs repo